spygi/personalblog/_posts/2018-02-09-dns-primer-for-non-devops-people.markdown

 ## Troubleshooting
 + Can I use DNS to point to a specific path?
 [No](https://stackoverflow.com/questions/9444055/using-dns-to-redirect-to-another-url-with-a-path)
 + Check your configuration with `dig` ![Dig command]({{ "/assets/dns/dig results.png" | absolute_url }})
 + Latency in changes can be due to TTL (in case of existing records) or DNS propagation (in case of newly created records).
+Note that refreshing the browser (even bypassing the cache) does not invalidate the DNS cache.
+You can flush it in Chrome [like this](https://superuser.com/questions/203674/how-to-clear-flush-the-dns-cache-in-google-chrome) - or just open an Incognito window.

 ## Resources
 [1]: https://www.eurodns.com/blog/dns-alias-caa-records-for-domain-name